 Subwinging is one of the lesser-known water sports in the Turks and Caicos, yet it’s an amazing experience and lots of fun.
 It’s a great activity for those who have already spent time snorkelling and are looking for something new to try.

 The subwing is easy to use and tremendous fun.

 Subwinging is a really fun water sport that’s suitable for snorkelers that are comfortable in the water.
 Basically, the activity consists of a rider being dragged at slow speed underwater behind a boat while holding onto a small winged board.
-The wings can swivel in the centre, allowing the rider to dive up and down, spin, and steer from side to side.
+The wings can swivel in the center, allowing the rider to dive up and down, spin, and steer from side to side.

 The water sport is a lot of fun, and is a great way to see wide swatches of the reef systems and underwater geology.